 The best content you will ever have comes directly from your target audience.
-We are always encouraging our customer to post pictures of themselves with their Duke & Dexters, even though that means losing some of the creative control.
+We are always encouraging our customers to post pictures of themselves with their Duke & Dexters, even though that means losing some of the creative control.

 Tell the story of your product

-For any business creating a physical product, this is a brilliantly engaging way to ensure the audience understands the history of each item, and the care that goes into creating it.
+For any business creating a physical product, this is a brilliantly engaging way to ensure the audience understands the history of each item and the care that goes into creating it.

 4. Engage influencers